metayeti/YABS.js/HOWTO.md

 ### 5.2.
 Adding variables to custom headers

-Sometimes the data we want to include in the sourcefile header is dynamic and may change with time.
-Things like application version number and copyright year would be irritating to work with if we needed to change the build instructions file every time the program version went up.
-This is why with YABS.js, we can use variables with script headers, which help us add dynamic data to the headers, such as versions and copyright information.
-The values are extracted from JSDoc-like tags in the sourcefiles, which are typically at the top of the file and the first thing to appear in a sourcefile.
+Sometimes we may want to include dynamic data into the header which changes over time, for example a version number, authors listing, or a copyright year.
+With YABS.js, we can use variables in script headers, which help us extract dynamic values from the headers.
+The values are extracted from JSDoc-like tags in the sourcefiles, which typically sit at the top of the sourcefile.

-To begin, at the top of the JavaScript sourcefile, we will add something like this:
+To start, at the top of the JavaScript sourcefile, we will add some variables formatted in a JSDoc style:

 ```JS
 /**